inimaz/user-registration-api/README.md

 Goal is to register an user and send them an email with the auth code to validate the registration.
 See the [architecture overview](./docs/Components%20view.png).

+# Structure of the repository

+- `docs/` contains the architecture schema.
+- `email_server_mock/` contains the mock of the email server.
+- `src/` contains the code for the user-api
+- `test/` contains all the unit tests.

 # ROADMAP

 - [x] Structure of the repo